Raisler/lol-esports-datalake/annotations.md

 * Take Match Date, I think its good to make machine learning
 * Make data Integrity exceptions :D
 * BestOf...
 Enum...
 Error remove enum
+* File main.py, in this file or other file/function, insert of multiple rows